NOAA-EMC/godas/test/README.md

-1-1. two files can be used to automatically set up GODAS system and run on HERA.
+1-1. two files in this test directory can be used to automatically set up GODAS system and run on HERA.

 test.setup_godas.py